e64462/bash-scripts/README.md

 ***
 ### INSTALLATION
-All commands should be run as sudo
+All commands should be run as root
 1. Initialize a BORG Backup Repository

 `sudo borg init --encryption=repokey-blake2 /path/to/repo`